 The content on this page is accurate as of the posting date.
 Some of the offers mentioned below may no longer be available.
 Please review our list of best credit cards to find our current offers, or use our CardMatch tool to find cards matched to your needs.

-- Major U.S. airlines sell up to 15,000 air miles to members of their frequent flier programs for between 2.5 and 2.75 cents.
-While airlines' frequent flier programs were originally created as a way to reward frequent travelers, today most airline credit card programs have become lucrative marketing programs for airlines that may (or may not) make it easy for cardholders to fly for free.
+Major U.S. airlines sell up to 15,000 air miles to members of their frequent flyer programs for between 2.5 and 2.75 cents.
+While airlines’ frequent flyer programs were originally created as a way to reward frequent travelers, today most of the best airline credit card programs have become lucrative marketing programs for airlines that may make it easy for cardholders to fly for free.
 Consider the following article for tips on using an airline credit card.

 Earning airline credit card miles

 In the past, airline credit card holders had to get on a plane to earn frequent-flyer miles.
 Nowadays, airline credit cards are being used to pay for everything from gasoline to food to college tuition to mortgage payments to purchasing vehicles to paying for funerals.
 Some cardholders have even racked up airline miles by paying for cosmetic surgery procedures!